Major Groups > Gilled Mushrooms > Pale-Spored > Lactarius > Lactarius repraesentaneus

 by Michael Kuo

 I can't imagine mistaking this mushroom for anything else.
-Found under conifers (usually spruces) in northern and montane areas, it has a slimy, hairy, yellow cap that contrasts nicely with the purple bruises and stains created by handling the mushroom or damaging the gills.
+Found under spruces in northern and montane areas, it has a slimy, hairy, yellow cap that contrasts nicely with the purple bruises and stains created by handling the mushroom or damaging the gills.
 When fresh it has a distinctive, fragrant odor.
+The true Lactarius repraesentaneus is a European, spruce-associated species; whether or not our North American version is phylogenetically the same has not been determined, to my knowledge.

 Description:

-Ecology: Mycorrhizal with conifers (principally with spruces; in the Rocky Mountains it is fond of Engelmann spruce); summer and fall; northern and montane North America.
+Ecology: Mycorrhizal with spruces (in the southern Rocky Mountains it is fond of Engelmann spruce); summer and fall; widely distributed in northern and montane North America.
+The illustrated and described collections are from California and Colorado.

-Cap: 4-20 cm; convex with an incurved margin when young, becoming flat, shallowly depressed, or shallowly vase-shaped; slimy; hairy--especially at the margin, which is "bearded" when the mushroom is young; pale to dark yellow, usually without concentric zones of color; often bruising lilac to purple when handled.
+Cap: 4–14 cm; convex with an incurved margin when young; becoming flat, shallowly depressed, or shallowly vase-shaped; slimy when fresh; hairy—especially at the margin, which is "bearded" when the mushroom is young; pale to dark yellow or orangish yellow; usually without concentric zones of color; often bruising lilac to purple when handled.

-Gills: Attached to the stem or running down it; close; whitish at first, becoming yellowish or orangish; stained lilac to purple by the milk where damaged.
+Gills: Attached to the stem or beginning to run down it; close; short-gills frequent; sometimes forked near the stem; whitish at first, becoming yellowish or orangish; stained lilac to purple by the milk where damaged.

-Stem: 5-12 cm long; up to 4 cm thick; more or less equal, or slightly club-shaped; slimy when fresh; usually with potholes; whitish or colored like the cap; bruising and discoloring lilac to purple.
+Stem: 3–8 cm long; up to 3 cm thick; more or less equal, or slightly club-shaped; slimy when fresh; usually featuring potholes; whitish or pale yellowish; bruising and discoloring lilac to purple; becoming hollow; basal mycelium white.

 Flesh: White; changing to lilac when sliced.